Jacob Honors God

 Interestingly, many years later Jacob returned to this same place (renamed Bethel) and communicated with God again.
 This is the place where Jacob wrestled with God and had his name changed to Israel (Genesis 35:1-15).

-Jacob committed to giving a 10th—or a tithe—of his future earnings to God.
+Jacob committed to giving a tenth—or a tithe—of his future earnings to God.
 Tithing is a law and a means of showing honor to God for the blessings He gives (Proverbs 3:9-10).
 Tithing was also practiced by Abraham.
-You can learn more about tithing in our Dec.
-18, 2013, commentary.
+You can learn more about tithing in our post “A Tithe of All.”

 Tithing is a way of giving back a small portion to God from what He already owns (Isaiah 66:1-2).
 The Bible teaches that failure to tithe on our income is stealing from God (Malachi 3:8-10).